Economic Analysis with News Sources#

 We use the EPU to filter news articles that align with the economic and policy categories for targeted sentiment analysis.
 The sentiment analysis uses VADER (Valence Aware Dictionary and sEntiment Reasoner), a rule-based model that handles social media and news text (Hutto and Gilbert, 2014).
 VADER calculates the sentiment score S based on the sum of lexical features (positive, neutral, and negative words).
 The final sentiment score S ranges between -1 (most negative) and +1 (most positive), with neutral scores around 0.

 Once we have obtained the EPU index for each country and period, we use the result as an input to analyze and predict price movements.
-To do so, we apply a three-month moving average (MA3) to smooth the volatile directly measured inflation data and introduce an additional policy category (using the same index approach described above) that focuses on inflation-specific terms.
-Finally, we conduct a regression analysis using variables selected through the cross-validated LASSO method.
+To do so, we obtain the International Monetary Fund (IMF) Consumer Price Index (CPI) data and apply a three-month moving average (MA3) to smooth the volatile directly measured inflation data.
+Subsequently, we conduct a regression analysis using variables selected through the cross-validated LASSO method, ensuring the inclusion of relevant variables while minimizing the risk of overfitting.
+To further prevent overfitting brought by the high-order polynomial, we limit the lag used in the analysis to a maximum of two, meaning for the next prediction, the model can only use past three months’ inflation information.

 Results#